SheffieldMLtracking/data-pipeline/README.md

 done
 ```

-This file should look something like this, with an [entry](https://www.ssh.com/academy/ssh/config) for each target remote host:
+This file should look something like this, with an [entry](https://www.ssh.com/academy/ssh/config) for the jump host and entries for each target remote host:

 ```
 # AWS EC2 instance